What Goes Where - Recology American Canyon

 • Aluminum foil and trays (ball foil up to softball size)

-• Caps and lids from bottles, jars, and steel (tin) cans
+• Caps and lids from bottles, jars, steel (tin) cans

 • Steel (tin) cans